 Finally attach the TDU vented pads to the frame & you're ready to enjoy your In Ground Trampoline!

-Use a long screwdriver to help push the elasticated toggles down between the trampoline frame and the retaining wall in order to secure the pads to the trampoline.
+TOP TIP Use a long screwdriver to help push the elasticated toggles down between the trampoline frame and the retaining wall in order to secure the pads to the trampoline.